dlebech/stable-diffusion-2-xl-streamlit/README.md

 ## License

-Code written by me can be freely used under the [CC0 license](/LICENSE).
+Code in this repository, written by me, can be freely used under the [CC0 license](/LICENSE).
 This covers all code except where otherwise noted.

 Always remember to check the license of the downloaded models as well :-)